michalmuskala/jason/README.md

 ### Postgrex

-You need to define a custom "types" module:
+You need to define a custom "types" module in an `.ex` file, somewhere in `lib`:

 ```elixir
 Postgrex.Types.define(MyApp.PostgresTypes, [], json: Jason)